Robanvdd/swoc2017/rules/RULES.md

 #### Shooting

-The `shoot` command shoots a lazer from the origin of the bot in the specified `direction`.
+The `shoot` command shoots a laser from the origin of the UFO in the specified `direction`.
 Unlike moving, shooting has a fixed projectile speed.
 The movement is based on the [polar coordinate system], `direction` being the *angle* and the fixed projectile speed being the *radius*.
-Shooting also has a *cooldown* of **0.5** seconds meaning that you can only shoot twice per second.
+Shooting also has a *cooldown* of **1** seconds meaning that you can only shoot once per second.
-Each shot does **2** points of damage.
+Each shot does **25** points of damage.
 There is no friendly fire.

 **Parameters:**